 If you are the parent to a new driver and you are concerned, it is with good reason.
 The statistics are wildly depressing.
 Nearly 6,000 drivers between 15-20 get in fatal car accidents every year.
 That is insane.

-New drivers are less likely recognize risks than experienced drivers.
+New drivers are less likely to recognize risks than experienced drivers.
 Instead of anticipating hazards ahead of them, teens focus their attention on nearby individual hazards.
 This can make it difficult to deal with certain scenarios that may be outside of their own control, such as an erratic driver.

 What can you do?
 Control their usage of the vehicle while they are young and inexperienced.
 Keep them off the road at night.
 Keep them on the safest routes.
 Monitor what they are doing and how they are driving.

 Driving one’s friends around can increase the risk of crashing for teen drivers.
-This may be due to distractions or negative peer influences on driving norms.
+This may be because of distractions or negative peer influences on driving norms.
 A teenager’s likelihood of getting involved in a fatal car accident is related to the number of teen passengers in their car.
 According to the study, the presence of multiple teen passengers can increase the risk of a crash for teen drivers.
 This is because having multiple passengers can be linked to distracted driving, speeding, or alcohol use.

 Speeding and Reckless Driving